iksiu6/Mikrotik-CHR---VPS-Nazwa.pl/README.md

 ```
 and change it

-next check name of Your disk device
+## 3. Check name of Your disk device

 Should be "sda" if is different use
 ```
 nano script.sh
 ```
 and change it

 ## Use this command to install: